artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension-v2.md

 #### Client Code

 The client code is Target’s account identifier.
 This should almost always be left as the default value.

-Can be changed using data elements.
+It can be changed using data elements.

 #### Organization ID

 This ID ties your implementation to your Adobe Experience Cloud account.
 This should almost always be left as the default value.

-Can be changed using data elements.
+It can be changed using data elements.

 #### Server Domain